 He has composed over 30 album liner note essays for CD reissues in the UK of classic albums by legendary soul music icons such as Bill Withers and the late Natalie Cole.
 He has also written bios for major label recording artists, professional athletes, as well as Grammy winning/ nominated songwriters and producers.

 The projects have garnered the attention of media outlets such as NPR, NY1, CBS, Metro NY, and the New York Daily News.
-His knack for creating thought provoking, sociopolitically charged art has afforded him opportunities such as guest lecturing at New York University, The New School and the Rockefeller Foundation, an artist residency at San Francisco-based start-up Social Print Studio, and fellowships with Columbia University as well as the Smithsonian Institution.
+His knack for creating thought provoking, sociopolitically charged art has afforded him opportunities such as guest lecturing and presenting at institutions such as New York University, The New School and the Rockefeller Foundation, an artist residency at San Francisco-based start-up Social Print Studio, and fellowships with Columbia University as well as the Smithsonian Institution.

 He lives and works in New York City.